axelvaldez/radical-companies/_posts/fiat-ownership/2022-11-09-get-rid-of-ownership.markdown

 ---

 <div style="display:none;">
- <p><span class="_quotespan">Just get rid of ownership and everything will be fine<span>.
+ <p><span class="_quotespan">Just get rid of ownership and everything will be fine</span>.
 This is a recurring and dangerous fantasy.
 Although we have taken it to an extreme, ownership is actually a good thing.</p>
 </div>

 <div class="_citation">